 The Honey Show In the early winter we give members an opportunity to compare the fruits of our individual labours.
 It is a chance to show off what we have achieved and created with products of the hive over the year, and maybe carry off a cup or two.
 It is also a way of promoting high standards in bee keeping and marketing.

 ‘An Hes’ (Cornish for ‘The Swarm’) A monthly Newsletter called is sent to most members by email.
 We draw articles from the Bee Editors Exchange Scheme (other member BKA Newsletters) organised by Northern Bee Books.
 We aim to write up our meetings, especially when a speaker visited.

 Our Beekeeping Course The Course is run in association with the Duchy College.
 This is both theoretical and practical: initially in the classroom, and then using the teaching apiary in the summer months.
 It leads to an examination at the end of the academic year for the BBKA certificate in basic beekeeping.
 We have set up a ‘buddying scheme’ for those starting out, with an experienced beekeeper to call on for advice and practical support.

 Library We have an extensive and comprehensive lending library, to which all members have access.
 The library is open at each meeting or by arrangement with the librarian.

 Insurance The annual subscription to the association includes both hive and public liability insurance.

 Equipment Members may borrow equipment through our equipment officer.
 The latest addition is a four frame extractor with filter and tank.

-You can download a membership form here.
+You can download a membership form: Membership form 2013-14.

 For more information or to join the association please contact our membership secretary.